CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/040-build-enricher.md

 ---
 layout: cluedin
+nav_order: 4
-title: Enricher
+parent: Enricher
-parent: Preparation
+grand_parent: Preparation
-nav_order: 2
-has_children: false
-permalink: /integration/build-enricher
+permalink: /preparation/enricher/build-custom-enricher
-tags: ["preparation","enricher"]
+title: Build custom enricher
 ---
 ## On this page
 {: .no_toc .text-delta }
 - TOC
 {:toc}

-### Introduction

-In CluedIn, an Enricher allows you to take input from data flowing through the processing pipeline and then lookup services (typically external API’s) as to enrich just a single particular entity.
+In CluedIn, an enricher allows you to take input from data flowing through the processing pipeline and then lookup services (typically external APIs) as to enrich just a single particular entity.

-In our HelloWorld example (see [CluedIn.Enricher.HelloWorld](https://github.com/CluedIn-io/CluedIn.Enricher.HelloWorld)) we will obtain `Person` data from an external source called [JSON Placeholder](https://jsonplaceholder.typicode.com)
+In our [HelloWorld example](https://github.com/CluedIn-io/CluedIn.Enricher.HelloWorld), we will obtain `Person` data from an external source called [JSON Placeholder](https://jsonplaceholder.typicode.com).

-### Pre-requesite
+**Prerequesites**

 CluedIn is a .NET platform.
 So you will need: